ndamours14/use-cases-v5/_tabs/tutorial.md

 (insert video)

-If you would like to add a use case recipe and/or an example project to the Recipe Book, please contact [ndamours@ualberta.ca](ndamours@ualberta.ca)!
+If you would like to add a use case recipe and/or an example project to the Recipe Book, please contact **ndamours@ualberta.ca**!